Who we are

 Feel free to drop her a line at email@example.com or via the contacts page.
 All correspondence is welcome, particularly if you would like to share a magical Northern experience.

-Stephanie Alderson is Northern Soul‘s Deputy Editor and Gaming Editor.
+Stephanie Alderson is Northern Soul‘s Gaming Editor.
 A proud Northerner and even prouder Geordie, she graduated with a degree in Writing and English Literature from Anglia Ruskin University, Cambridge and considers that her finest moment there was amusing and confusing the Southerners with a poem she had written entirely in Geordie slang.
 Still a bit of a newbie to Manchester, she enjoys exploring the city and sampling the food in the ever-changing restaurant scene.
 In her spare time, Stephanie is trying her best to write short fiction, getting too emotionally invested in video games and eating sweets at the cinema.

 Paul Barnes is a Manchester-based journalist and designer.
 He was born in the Midlands but, after a decade in the North, now considers himself to be an adopted Mancunian.
 Paul spent three years working as a journalist for the BBC, producing business news on BBC Radio 5 Live and presenting on BBC local radio.